opus-codium/puppet-dehydrated/README.md

 ### Generate a certificate with SAN

-A `dehydrated::certificate` can use the `domain` parameter to indicate Subject Alternative Names (SAN).
+A `dehydrated::certificate` can use the `domains` parameter to indicate Subject Alternative Names (SAN).

 ```puppet
 class { 'dehydrated':